 Croatia severance pay

-Employees terminated after at least 2 years of continuous employment (for reasons other than misconduct) are entitled to statutory severance pay in accordance with Croatian regulations.
-The minimum amount is one-third of the employee's average gross monthly salary (over the 3 months preceding termination) for each year of service.
-Total statutory severance is capped at 6 times the employee's average monthly salary.
+Employees terminated by their employer after at least 2 years of continuous employment with the same employer, for reasons other than misconduct, are entitled to statutory severance pay.
+The minimum amount is one-third of the employee's average gross monthly salary over the 3 months before termination for each completed year of service.
+Total statutory severance is capped at 6 times the employee's average monthly salary, unless more favorable terms apply.

 Paying taxes in Croatia